-- Fourteen (14) credits minimum of IP coursework
+- A minimum of 14 credits of IP coursework

-- Graduates of foreign law schools must also take Introduction to US Law, and two semesters of advanced workshop in legal research and writing
+- Graduates of foreign law schools must also take Introduction to U.S. Law and two semesters of the advanced workshop in legal research and writing.

-In the first semester of study, a student must take the basic course in at least two of the primary areas of study—copyright, trademark, and patent.
-The basic course requirement may be waived if the student took an equivalent course in law school within five years of enrolling at Cardozo.
-Students supplement the basic courses with advanced courses in IP and related areas such as entertainment, media, communications law, and cyber law.
+Cardozo’s Intellectual Property curriculum includes basic and advanced offerings in each of the three major IP areas: copyright, patent and trademark.
+In the first semester of study, a student must take the basic course in at least two of these primary areas of study.
+The basic course requirement may be waived if the student took an equivalent course at another law school within five years of enrolling at Cardozo.
+Students supplement the basic courses with advanced courses in IP and related areas such as entertainment, media, communications law and cyber law.

 Students also have the option of doing an independent research project (for one or two credits) or a more substantial thesis (three credits) under the supervision of a faculty member.

-The Intellectual Property Externship Program places upper-level and LL.M. students in part-time non-paying positions at New York City law firms, corporations, and not-for-profit organizations working on copyright, patent, and trademark issues.
+The Intellectual Property Externship Program places LL.M. and upper-level J.D. students in part-time, nonpaying positions at New York City law firms, corporations and not-for-profit organizations working on copyright, patent and trademark issues.
 Credit is earned through a paper related to the internship work.

-Students have been placed in positions at DC Comics; Kate Spade; Estee Lauder; Polygram Records; Fried, Frank, Harris, Shriver & Jacobson; and Ostrolenk Faber Gerb & Soffen, LLP, among others.
+Students have been placed in positions at DC Comics; Kate Spade; Estée Lauder; PolyGram Records; Fried, Frank, Harris, Shriver & Jacobson; and Ostrolenk, Faber, Gerb & Soffen, among many others.

 LL.M. students may also participate in the Indie Film Clinic, which offers independent filmmakers, directors and producers the legal expertise to succeed in a digital era and gives students the opportunity to represent clients in transactional work.

-In addition to extensive classroom offerings, the Law School publishes the most widely circulated journal in the field, the Cardozo Arts and Entertainment Law Journal (AELJ) and has two separate active student organizations—the Intellectual Property Society and the Entertainment Law Society which present lectures, panels and conferences.
+In addition to extensive classroom offerings, the law school publishes the most widely circulated journal in the field, the Cardozo Arts and Entertainment Law Journal, and has two active student organizations—the Intellectual Property Society and the Entertainment Law Society—that present lectures, panels and conferences.
 The IP Program is host to an annual speaker series and a wide variety of symposia each year.